QuickShop-Community/QuickShop-Hikari-Documents/docs/modules/shops/protection.md

 ## Player Protection

-By default, players that doesn't have permission or not the owner cannot remove another player's shop.
+By default, players that don't have permission or not the owner cannot remove another player's shop.
 And they also cannot open the shop container, put in items or take out items.

-But of some reason, you don't want QuicKShop handle shop protection, you can disable by tweak config settings to disable it like below:
+But for some reason, you don't want QuickShop handle shop protection, you can disable by tweak config settings to disable it like below:

 ```yaml
   #Should QS try to lock shops for other players?